syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 {% endhighlight  %}

-On Exporting the default routing path to server-side that contains the action name as ExportToExcel for Excel Exporting, ExportToWord for Word Exporting and ExportToPdf for Pdf Exporting.
+Exporting the default routing path to server-side contains the action names as ExportToExcel for Excel Exporting, ExportToWord for Word Exporting and ExportToPdf for Pdf Exporting.
 The default controller name in routing path is the Grid view page’s Controller name.
 For instance, when Grid is rendered in GridFeatures View Page of Home Controller, then on Excel exporting Grid Content, the routing path is ~/Home/ExportToExcel.

 ### Export Mapper in MVC

 Mappers Grid property is used to modify the default routing path during exporting.
-By using Mappers, you can use any action name in Controller for exporting and the action can be in any controller (Need not to be in Grid View Page Controller).
+By using Mappers, you can use any action name in Controller for exporting and the action can be in any controller (Need not be in the Grid View Page Controller).

 {% highlight js %}